PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 For the tools I've chosen so far, the help text is regular enough that when one of these strings is found, we start hunting for the follow-on data to use.
-For example, when the `Sub-Command` pattern is used, we start a loop which looks for new commands.
+For example, when the `Sub-Command` pattern is used, we start a loop that looks for new commands.
-If we find a new command, we call the help parser and start the scan again for the new "command"
+If we find a new command, we call the help parser and start the scan again for the new "command".

 Each pattern represents elements which can be incorporated into the configuration.